A Multi-Site Joint Replication of a Design Patterns Experiment Using Moderator Variables to Generalize Across Contexts

-Jonathan L. Krein, Lutz Prechelt, Natalia Juristo, Aziz Nanthaamornphong, Jeffrey C. Carver, Sira Vegas, Charles D. Knutson, Kevin D. Seppi, and Dennis L. Eggett: "A Multi-Site Joint Replication of a Design Patterns Experiment Using Moderator Variables to Generalize Across Contexts".
-IEEE Trans.
-Software Engineering, 42(4), April 2016, 10.1109/TSE.2015.2488625.
+Krein2016 Jonathan L. Krein, Lutz Prechelt, Natalia Juristo, Aziz Nanthaamornphong, Jeffrey C. Carver, Sira Vegas, Charles D. Knutson, Kevin D. Seppi, and Dennis L. Eggett: "A Multi-Site Joint Replication of a Design Patterns Experiment Using Moderator Variables to Generalize across Contexts".
+IEEE Transactions on Software Engineering, 42(4), 2016, 10.1109/tse.2015.2488625.

 Context.
 Several empirical studies have explored the benefits of software design patterns, but their collective results are highly inconsistent.
 Resolving the inconsistencies requires investigating moderators—i.e., variables that cause an effect to differ across contexts.